slobkerCC/Code-Cube-Docs/docs/error-monitoring-client-side.md

 ## How to set up the tag monitor

-To implement the Tag Monitor for a client in Google Cloud Platform, please follow these steps accordingly.
+To implement the Tag Monitor for a client in Google Cloud Platform, please follow these steps accordingly...

 1. Make sure the Code Cube infrastructure is ready